PaarthParekh/HIV_Smokers/README.md

 # HIV_Smokers
 Using DMRcate to get the differentially methylated regions for the Smokers and Non Smokers HIV patients, and using these sites to predict the poor outcomes based on the VACS index.
+For more info visit https://paarthparekh.github.io/DMR
 ## References:
 1. Zhang, X., Hu, Y., Aouizerat, B.E. et al. Machine learning selected smoking-associated DNA methylation signatures that predict HIV prognosis and mortality.
 Clin Epigenet 10, 155 (2018). https://doi.org/10.1186/s13148-018-0591-z <br>
 2. Brown, S. T., Tate, J. P., Kyriakides, T. C., Kirkwood, K. A., Holodniy, M., Goulet, J. L., Angus, B. J., Cameron, D. W., Justice, A. C., & OPTIMA Team (2014).
 The VACS index accurately predicts mortality and treatment response among multi-drug resistant HIV infected patients participating in the options in management with antiretrovirals (OPTIMA) study.
 PloS one, 9(3), e92606. <br>